petergaultney/confident-confidant/README.md

 - [ ] Potentially (configurably) allow embedding the resulting note _within_ the note
       where the audio file was linked.
 This would probably require some Markdown cleverness to respect headings.
+- [ ] Support audio recordings larger than 25 MB.
+This is a low priority feature for me and would likely require taking on new dependencies.